ParabolInc/parabol/CONTRIBUTING.md

    with the agreed upon number of points.
 Once you accrue more than 100 points we issue options for equity in Parabol, Inc.

+# Git Strategy

+`git pull --ff-only` is recommended git pull stratagey if possible to keep the history as clean as possible.

 # Compensation

 For giving us a hand and helping the broader Parabol community, your